Khifayath007/Single-Page-CV/README.md

 - Only HTML used - no external libraries or frameworks
 - Organized sections for personal information, skills, experience, and education

+## Project Link

+You can view the live version of the project here: [Single Page CV Project](https://khifayath007.github.io/Single-Page-CV/)

 ## Getting Started

 To view or edit the single-page CV, simply download the `index.html` file and open it in your web browser.